|Values are valid only on day of printing.|

 In the course of chronic progressive pancreatitis, as the pancreas is destroyed, serum amylase and lipase may revert to normal.
 However, excessive fecal nitrogen levels persist and are used as an indicator of pancreatic atrophy.

 Determining nitrogen balance, when used in conjunction with 24-hour fecal nitrogen measurement

-Twenty-four hour urinary nitrogen excretion levels within the normal range are indicative of adequate nutrition.
+Urinary nitrogen excretion levels within the normal range are indicative of adequate nutrition.
 Slightly abnormal excretion rates may be a result of moderate stress or complications such as infection or trauma.
 Significantly abnormal excretion rates may be associated with severe stress due to multiple trauma, head injury, sepsis, or extensive burns.
 The goal with therapy for a depleted person is a positive nitrogen balance of 4 to 6 g nitrogen/24 hours.

 Measurement of both urine and fecal nitrogen is necessary for the accurate determination of nitrogen balance.

 During nitrogen balance studies, nitrogen lost from exuding wounds, such as burns, and from copious sputum must be included in the patient's evaluation.